railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 note is found by making a search on the order reference or the supplier name.
 You can then confirm the receipt of the products.

-As you saw in the chapter on Stock Management, if you receive only part of the order, Open ERP manages the remains of that order.
+As you saw in :ref:`ch-stocks`, if you receive only part of the order, Open ERP manages the remains of that order.
 A second receipt note is then automatically forecast with goods not received.
 You can cancel if you think that you will never receive the forgotten products.